Ninth Amendment to the United States Constitution: Scholarly interpretation

-Professor Laurence Tribe shares the view that this amendment does not confer substantive rights: "It is a common error, but an error nonetheless, to talk of 'ninth amendment rights.'
-The ninth amendment is not a source of rights as such; it is simply a rule about how to read the Constitution."

 In 2000, Harvard historian Bernard Bailyn gave a speech at the White House on the subject of the Ninth Amendment.
-He said that the Ninth Amendment refers to "a universe of rights, possessed by the people – latent rights, still to be evoked and enacted into law ... a reservoir of other, unenumerated rights that the people retain, which in time may be enacted into law".
+He said that the Ninth Amendment refers to "a universe of rights, possessed by the people – latent rights, still to be evoked and enacted into law;... a reservoir of other, unenumerated rights that the people retain, which in time may be enacted into law".
 Similarly, journalist Brian Doherty has argued that the Ninth Amendment "specifically roots the Constitution in a natural rights tradition that says we are born with more rights than any constitution could ever list or specify."

-Robert Bork, often considered an originalist, stated during his Supreme Court confirmation hearing that a judge should not apply a constitutional provision like this one if he does not know what it means; the example Bork then gave was a clause covered by an inkblot.
+The originalist judicial nominee Robert Bork stated during his Supreme Court confirmation hearing that a judge should not apply a constitutional provision like this one if he does not know what it means; the example Bork then gave was a clause covered by an inkblot.
 Upon further study, Bork later ascribed a meaning to the Ninth Amendment in his book The Tempting of America.
 In that book, Bork subscribed to the interpretation of constitutional historian Russell Caplan, who asserted that this Amendment was meant to ensure that the federal Bill of Rights would not affect provisions in state law that restrain state governments.

+Randy Barnett, a libertarian originalist, has grouped the competing academic readings of the Ninth Amendment into five models: